rewardMap/rewardGym/README.rst

 There might be cases, where you want to use this package purely for data collection.

-In the current release, basic logging is supported.
+The current release, basic logging is supported.

-This is also possible using `PsychoPy <https://psychopy.org/>`_ Standalone [cit3]_ (only tested version v2023.2.3).
+This is also possible using `PsychoPy <https://psychopy.org/>`_ Standalone [cit3]_ (only tested version v2023.2.3, early v2024 versions were incompatible due to the GUI structure).

 For this clone or download the repository.